Modern Slavery Statement

 The John Laing Group, including the projects and businesses in which we invest, has a large number of suppliers across the jurisdictions in which we operate.
 As an investor and asset manager, we believe the risk of modern slavery or human trafficking in our supply chains and procurement processes to be low.
 Helping to ensure we are not indirectly exposed, all new suppliers to John Laing Group, are asked to confirm that their organisation will comply (and take all possible steps to ensure that all their suppliers and subcontractors also comply) with all applicable laws, statutes and regulations related to “forced or compulsory labour”, and that they will not engage (and will take all possible steps to ensure that their suppliers and subcontractors will not engage) in any activity, practice or conduct that would constitute modern slavery.
 Similar requests are made of the parties involved when we invest in or bid for new projects.

 John Laing is committed to transparency and promoting ethical principles and practices related to the prevention of the exploitation and abuse associated with modern slavery and human trafficking.
-Where we have sufficient influence in projects and businesses, we ensure that they follow our practices and policies, including those on modern slavery and human trafficking.
 All UK based companies in which we invest with an annual turnover in excess of £36m are required to prepare a Slavery and Human Trafficking Statement.

 Monitoring and Review

-We will continue to monitor our supply chain and investment portfolio in relation to slavery and human trafficking through regular reviews.
+We will continue to monitor our supply chain and investment portfolio in relation to slavery and human trafficking via our control mechanisms.

-To ensure that the risks of modern slavery and human trafficking in our supply chains and our business are understood, we will make training available to those members of staff who manage supplier relationships or manage any businesses where we consider there to be a higher risk of slavery.
+We provide training to those members of staff who manage supplier relationships or manage any businesses where we consider there to be a risk of slavery.